The Clay Travis and Buck Sexton Show

-The Clay Travis and Buck Sexton Show is an American radio program hosted by former Fox Sports Radio personality Clay Travis and former America Now/The Buck Sexton Show host Buck Sexton.
-It is broadcast on over 400 talk radio stations nationwide through syndication by Premiere Networks, and is considered the direct successor of The Rush Limbaugh Show.
+The Clay Travis and Buck Sexton Show (C&B) is an American radio program hosted by former Fox Sports Radio personality Clay Travis and former America Now/The Buck Sexton Show host Buck Sexton.
+It is broadcast on over 550 talk radio stations nationwide through syndication by Premiere Networks, and is considered the direct successor of The Rush Limbaugh Show.

 History

 The Rush Limbaugh Show had originally aired nationwide beginning in 1988, first in syndication, then on network radio beginning in 1997 when his syndicator was absorbed into Premiere Networks.
 Eponymous host Rush Limbaugh died on February 17, 2021, following a one-year bout with advanced lung cancer, hosting his show sporadically in his last year of life (his last broadcast was February 2).
 At the time of his death, he had three remaining years left on a contract he had signed shortly before his diagnosis.

 As transitional programming after Limbaugh's death, The Rush Limbaugh Show aired curated compilations of segments from past episodes, presented by guest hosts.
 On May 27, 2021, Premiere Networks announced that its evening host Buck Sexton and Fox Sports Radio personality Clay Travis would take over Limbaugh's time slot as The Clay Travis and Buck Sexton Show beginning June 21, 2021.

 Along with Limbaugh's longtime time slot, Sexton and Travis also inherited his "EIB" (Excellence in Broadcasting) brand and "Rush 24/7" subscriber base, which was rebranded as "EIB 24/7" and includes the archives to both shows, as well as the show's video simulcast live or archived.
 To further reinforce the connection to Limbaugh, Travis and Sexton also promote their show as being "Inspired by Rush", and use clips from Limbaugh (in segments billed as "Rush's Timeless Wisdom") to emphasize points made on the show.
 Limbaugh's opening music "My City Was Gone" by The Pretenders was used as the opening music on Clay & Buck, until May 23, 2022 when it was replaced with "My Own Worst Enemy" by Lit.
 Bo Snerdley, who was Limbaugh's call screener and producer, also makes frequent appearances.
 In 2022, the use of the "EIB Network" moniker was retired, and EIB 24/7 was changed to C&B 24/7.

+On September 3, 2026, Travis signed a "long-term" extension keeping the program on Premiere.
+The extension also grants Premiere parent company iHeartMedia advertising sales rights for Travis's upcoming podcast network Sport and State.